mike-ward/mike-ward.github.io/_posts/2017-06-29-quick-tip-clear-resharpers-cache-to-fix-errors.md

 reminding me there are new features in the language (C\# and JavaScript) that can improve my code.

-But every once in a while it ReSharper loses its mind...
+But every once in a while ReSharper loses its mind...

 By that I mean it starts flagging items as errors that are not.
 It seems to happen in JavaScript more than C\#.
 Clearly, the ReSharper engine is